-Join Taz Tally for an in-depth discussion in this video Setting up color adjustments based on color channels, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Setting up color adjustments based on color channels, part of Advanced Photoshop: Curves.

 - In the previous chapter we got a really good start…on setting highlights and shadow points…and setting sample points in our image…and control points on our curves…so I think we've got a good foundation for moving on…and having a little bit more nuance discussion…about finding neutrals, setting neutrals,…evaluating neutrals in images,…and using color sampler points and control points.…And I love using this image for doing color correction…cause it has so many interesting…and relatively common challenges…in terms of finding and setting neutrals,…and there's a nice cast shadow challenge…that we have here which is very, very common.…

 Alright so let's get started by…doing an evaluation of our image.…Very fun image with lots of colorful boots.…This is on my front porch in my house in Homer, Alaska.…Look at the image.
 The overall brightness is good.…Contrast is pretty good.
 Not too bad.…But maybe we can do a little bit better on the contrast.…And as we're gonna see, when you color correct an image,…particularly an image with a lot of color in it like this,…

 - Using Curves adjustment layers for nondestructive editing